tom2208/ChestCleaner/wiki.md

 | /cleaninventory \<player>                  | Sorts the inventory of a player.                             | chestcleaner.cmd.cleaninventory.others |

 ## Permissions
+Only Server OPs have this permission by default.

 | Permission                             | Explanation                                                  |
 | -------------------------------------- | ------------------------------------------------------------ |